Caitanyakotla/Kubernetes_Deployment/README.md

 In this command, the --max flag is required.
 The --cpu-percent flag is the target CPU utilization over all the Pods.
 This command does not immediately scale the Deployment to six replicas, unless there is already a systemic demand.

 After running kubectl autoscale, the HorizontalPodAutoscaler object is created and targets the application.
 When there a change in load, the object increases or decreases the application's replicas.

+Stateful Set

+Every replica of a stateful set will have its own state, and each of the pods will be creating its own PVC(Persistent Volume Claim).
+So a statefulset with 3 replicas will create 3 pods, each having its own Volume, so total 3 PVCs.